AQUAJAVA/data-analytics-portfolio/project_01_global_electronics/README.md

 The core logic, problem framing, and analytical decisions throughout the project were my own.
 This project reflects my current understanding of SQL and my approach to solving real-world data problems.

-## MY AIM IS TO BE SO GOOD THAT THAT THERE IS AT LEAST ONE THING COMMON BETWEEN ME AND AN A.I. - WE BOTH ARE IRREPLACEABLE